 The second place was at 938 Florida in what looked like a residential building.
 Breeze past the concierge with a ‘hola’ and take the lift on your right to floor five.
 Ring the bell of flat 5B and when tell them you want ‘cambio’ on the intercom when they answer (they don’t speak English).
 They will buzz you through into a small secure room where business is conducted through a small hatch.
 I got AR$14.4 to the dollar here when the official rate was AR$8.5.

 Both establishments were honest and felt safe but only seemed to be open in the mornings.
-You could of course change money in the street at any time but with much less security.
-Walking down Florida (or any main street in big towns) you’ll be assailed with chants of ‘cambio, cambio, cambio’ but I’d only risk changing very small amounts with these guys, if at all.
+Walking down Florida (or any main street in big towns) you’ll be assailed with chants of ‘cambio, cambio, cambio’.
+These guys will probably take you to a casa de cambio but they might change small amounts on the street.
+Personally I’d avoid doing that as there’s much less security.

 Many restaurants will also provide exchange services, although the rate will vary greatly.
 For example, on Junin Street in Recoleta (facing the front entrance of the cemetery), Clark’s offered a rate of $11.4 to the dollar, whereas Montana (the place with the plastic cow outside) offered $12 and the black guy outside the Freddo ice cream shop $12.2.